sandeeprairai/Portfolio/README.md

 <img align="left" width="250" height="150" src="https://github.com/sandeeprairai/Portfolio/blob/main/Images/flight.jpg"> **[Flight  Case Study](https://github.com/sandeeprairai/SQL/blob/main/SQL%20Project.pdf)**

-In this project Apply various SQL queries such as group by, where clause window function etc to extract the information from Flight dataset .
+In this project Apply various SQL queries such as group by, where clause window function etc to extract the information from Flight dataset .In this project Apply various SQL queries such as group by, where clause window function etc to extract the information from Flight datasetIn this project Apply various SQL queries such as group by, where clause window function etc to extract the information from Flight dataset

 #